tamersp25/docs/docs/apis/job-quickstart.md

 The API provides flexible options that allow you to delete a TDO and all of its assets, or clean up a TDO's content by removing the associated assets so the TDO can be reused and new assets can be created.

+!> Deleting a TDO data permanently removes contents from aiWARE and they will no longer be accessible via CMS, search, or any other method.
+**Deleting a TDO cannot be undone**!

 ### Delete a TDO and All Assets